arkency/posts/posts/2015-06-12-subscribing-for-events-in-rails-event-store.md

 <!-- more -->

 ## One router to rule them all
-Because that is only a sample application showing how easy is to build an Event Sourced application using Ruby/Rails and rails_event_store there were some shortcuts.
+Because that is only a sample application showing how easy is to build an Event Sourced application using Ruby/Rails and Rails Event Store there were some shortcuts.
 Shortcuts that should have never been there.
 Shortcuts that have made some doubts for others who trying to build their own solution.

 The router was defined as: